 - Use it as a sauce for chicken (like typical peanut sauce in Asian foods), shirataki, or spaghetti squash noodles.

-- Add a spoonful into your shakes, whether they are protein or otherwise.
-It’ll help with taste, consistency, and of course add protein.
+- Add a spoonful into your shakes, whether they are a protein or otherwise.
+It’ll help with taste, consistency, and of course, add protein.

-However, if it’s measured and added carefully (one tablespoon as an add-on), peanut butter can provide the dose of healthy fat and protein needed to complement the keto diet.
+However, if it’s measured and added carefully, peanut butter can provide the dose of healthy fat and protein needed to complement the keto diet.